 What Is TF-CBT?

 What Is TF-CBT? is an information sheet describing the key principles of trauma-focused cognitive behavioral therapy (TF-CBT).
-It outlines the differences between trauma and PTSD, and describes some of the key components of CBT for PTSD.
+It outlines the differences between trauma and post-traumatic stress disorder (PTSD), and describes some of the key components of cognitive-behavioral therapy (CBT) for PTSD.
 It is a helpful handout to give to clients who may want information before choosing between evidence-based therapies such as trauma-focused CBT and EMDR.
 See also the What is EMDR? information sheet.

 - Ehlers, A., Clark, D. M. (2000).
 A cognitive model of posttraumatic stress disorder.
 Behaviour Research and Therapy, 38, 319-345